Cultural impact of Whitney Houston: Political impact

 In October 1994, Houston attended and performed at a state dinner in the White House honoring newly elected South African president Nelson Mandela.
 At the end of her world tour, Houston performed three concerts in South Africa to honor President Mandela, playing to more than 200,000 people; this made her the first major musician to visit the newly unified and apartheid free nation following Mandela's winning election.
 Portions of Whitney: The Concert for a New South Africa were broadcast live on HBO with funds of the concerts being donated to various charities in South Africa.
 Houston's Whitney Houston Foundation for Children organization was awarded a VH1 Honor for all the charitable work in June 1995.
 Later in 1996, Houston did a private gig, for the wedding of Princess Rashidah, the eldest daughter of the Sultan of Brunei, Hassanal Bolkiah, at Jerudong Park Garden on August 24, 1996.
 She was reportedly paid $7 million to perform for this event.
 Media stories on the Brunei royal family indicated that Prince Jefri gave Houston a blank check for the event and instructed her to fill it out for what she felt she was worth.

 Proceeds of Houston's two one woman show sold-out concerts at the DAR Constitution Hall in Washington, D.C. for her Classic Whitney: Live from Washington, D.C., taped live in October 1997, went to Marian Wright Edelman's Children's Defense Fund and were commemorated on the 100th anniversary of operatic singer Marian Anderson's birthday; significant due to Anderson famously being denied a concert there by the Daughters of the American Revolution.
 Houston's shows eventually raised $300,000 for the Children's Defense Fund.

+According to her friend, New Hope Baptist Church minister Reverend DeForest Soaries, Houston "inherited from both of her parents a keen but little known interest in, and passion for, issues, projects and people that improved the plight of blacks and other disadvantaged populations."
+Continued Soaries: "Whenever we spoke over the years, Whitney always took an interest in discussing whatever community project I was working on and she herself was determined to make a difference in people’s lives.
+She supported many local groups financially– almost always anonymously.
+She also gave help to some local politicians."

+Osama Bin Laden was reportedly a fan of Whitney Houston despite his opposition to music.
+He reportedly wanted to make her one of his wives.